9 Reasons to do Quiz Practice for the PMP® Exam and How to Learn

 (f) PMP Exam Review: The faster successful exam takers review all of the Day 4 Review section of pmWorkbook, and memorize their formulas understanding how and when they would need them.

-(h) Many trainees will check in with us throughout their quiz practice to ask questions.
+(h) Some trainees will check in with us throughout their quiz practice to ask questions.

 There are other benefits for taking the first exam within 30 days